Skidamek/AutoModpack/README.md

 When a client connects to server (simplified):

 1. AutoModpack securely connects to the modpack host server and fetches the metadata.
-2. Uses Modrinth and CurseForge APIs to download directly most if not all of your modpack's files.
+2. It uses Modrinth and CurseForge APIs to download directly your modpack's files where possible.
 3. All files are downloaded to the client's automodpack folder.
 4. Restart the game, AutoModpack loads the modpack and the client is perfectly synced and ready to play!